 GEICO has the most affordable rates overall on average.
 However, this can vary from person to person according to the rating factors companies use to generate estimates.
 This is why it's always a good idea to get quotes from many different insurers to see which policy is best for you.

-If you have very poor credit, GEICO could be preferable to GEICO.
-On average, GEICO offers cheaper rates than Progressive for drivers with credit scores of less than 580.
-Drivers with exceptional credit — a score of 800 or better — should opt for GEICO, which typically beats Progressive by $256 annually.
+If you have very poor credit, GEICO could be more affordable than Progressive.
+On average, GEICO offers cheaper rates than Progressive for drivers at every credit level.
 Check out average insurance costs by credit level for Progressive and GEICO: